oss-rust-github-io/pdf-seekers/README.md

 # pdf-seekers
-Powerful parser and information extractor from PDF documents with keyword search functionality (powered by Rust)
+Simple parser and information extractor from PDF documents based on keyword search functionality (powered by Rust)